ridz1208/Loris/modules/data_release/test/TestPlan.md

 ## Upload File
 1. Give the user the `data_release_upload` *(Data Release: Upload file)* permission.
- Ensure the user can upload new files to the module
+ Ensure the user can upload new files to the module.

 2. As the 'superuser', click on the 'Upload File' button to upload a file and ensure the uploaded file is available in the list of files.